Mahomes named AFC Offensive Player of the Week after getting swagger back against Raiders

 KANSAS CITY, Mo. — After a huge win over the Las Vegas Raiders Sunday night, Kansas City Chiefs quarterback Patrick Mahomes’ best performance of the season earned him AFC Offensive Player of the Week honors.

-Mahomes led the Chiefs to a 41-14 win over their division rivals on the road behind his 406 passing yards and 5 touchdowns.
+Mahomes led the Chiefs to a 41-14 win over their division rivals on the road behind his 406 passing yards and five touchdowns.

 The former NFL MVP completed 70% of his passes and had a passer rating of 127.6